Record French debt burden adds to strain on public finances

-PARIS France's national debt hit a record high in the second quarter, data showed on Tuesday, underlining the country's struggle to rein in public finances a day before the 2015 budget is presented.
+PARIS France's national debt rose to a record 95.1 percent of annualized economic output in the second quarter, data showed on Tuesday, underlining the country's struggle to rein in its public finances a day before the 2015 budget is presented.

-The news follows the latest moves by France to get its finances in order, with the government late on Monday announcing plans to cut health spending and pare family benefits.
+The news follows the latest evidence of the sacrifices necessary to get France's finances in order.
+Late on Monday the government announced plans to cut health spending and pare family benefits.

-The Socialist government will cut social security spending by 9.5 billion euros ($12.05 billion) next year, officials said, in an attempt to cut a welfare system deficit that is set to come in at a bigger-than-expected 11.7 billion euros in 2014.
+The Socialist government will cut social security spending by 9.5 billion euros ($12.05 billion) next year, officials said, in an attempt to rein in a welfare system deficit that is set to come in at a bigger-than-expected 11.7 billion euros in 2014.

-That means the welfare and health systems make up more than half the 21 billion euros in overall budget savings the government aims to make in its 2015 budget.
+That means the welfare and health systems make up nearly half the 21 billion euros in overall budget savings the government aims to make in its 2015 budget.

-Les Echos business daily reported in its Wednesday edition that public spending would decline by 0.4 percentage points next year to 56.1 of percent of gross domestic product, while the overall tax take would shrink by 0.1 percent.

-The government is looking to wring 3.2 billion euros from health spending alone, a tough pill to swallow in country that prizes its generous public health service.
+The government is looking to wring 3.2 billion euros from health spending alone, a tough pill to swallow in country that prizes its generous public health system.

-A further 700 million euros in savings will be squeezed out of the budget for family benefits, which economists say has encouraged higher birth rates than many other European nations.
+A further 700 million euros in savings will be squeezed out of the budget for family benefits, which economists say has encouraged higher birth rate than many other European countries.

 Eager to avoid outright budget austerity, the government is loathe to make unpopular cutbacks and has so far largely focused its belt-tightening instead on limiting public spending growth to the rate of inflation.